|

 Perfect models |

-direction, and then walk that way.
-We must form perfect models in thought and
+right direction, and then walk that way.
+We must form perfect models in thought

-look at them continually, or we shall never carve them out in grand and noble
+and look at them continually, or we shall never carve them out in grand and

-lives.
-Let unselfishness, goodness, mercy, justice, health, holiness, love the
+noble lives.
+Let unselfishness, goodness, mercy, justice, health, holiness,

-kingdom of heaven reign within us, and sin, disease, and death will diminish
+love the kingdom of heaven reign within us, and sin, disease, and death will

-until they finally disappear.
-Let us accept Science, relinquish all theories
+diminish until they finally disappear.
+Let us accept Science, relinquish all

-based on sense-testimony, give up imperfect models and illusive ideals; and so
+theories based on sense-testimony, give up imperfect models and illusive

-let us have one God, one Mind, and that one perfect, producing His own models
+ideals; and so let us have one God, one Mind, and that one perfect, producing

 Renewed selfhood |